0x000000d1 Error: Causes, Solutions, and Prevention

 #Bottom Line

 Update your drivers first.
-That fixes roughly 80% of 0x000000d1 cases.
+That fixes the large majority of 0x000000d1 crashes.
 If the BSOD continues, run SFC/DISM scans, test your RAM, and try Safe Mode to isolate the problem driver.
 Create regular restore points so you always have a rollback option.

 #Frequently Asked Questions